A Step-by-Step Guide to Mastering Your Daily Macros

 The calorie-counting paperback may be thick, but if you think about it most of us tend to stick with about 20-30 favorite foods.
 Before you know it, you will remember that a 6-ounce chicken breast has about 140 calories, a little over 26g of protein and 3g of fat.

 You will also know what 6 ounces of the chicken breast looks like without having to put it on the food scale.

 For food that is generally weighed by the ounce, such as most meats, you’ll want to use the food scale.
 For foods where the calorie count is usually measured in cups, you’ll use your measuring cups.

-What I recommend is that you also keep a small notebook handy for jotting down everything you eat at each meal, and what the calories, protein, carb and fat grams were for each food.
+Keep a small notebook handy or download an app like MyFitnessPal and log everything you eat at each meal, and what the calories, protein, carb and fat grams were for each food.

-This way, after a few weeks you can probably plan your weekly meals from your notes, rather than having to refer to the book for every food you eat.
+This way, after a few weeks you can probably plan your weekly meals from your notes.
 This brings us to actually planning out your daily meals.